How to Patent an Idea or Product: Everything You Need to Know

 - To begin, fill out the Customer Number Request Form (found on the USPTO’s website).

 - Include information related to the type of invention you have created, such as its purpose, how it was made, and how it works.

 - Draft formal drawings of your invention.

 - Attach an oath.
 An oath (or declaration) is a statement from the inventor saying he believes he is the original inventor of the idea or product.

 - Familiarize yourself with the USPTO’s PDF guidelines to confirm that the formatting of your application is correct.

 - After submitting your application, you will receive an authorization code and reference number.

 - Your application will either be approved or denied

 If you need help patenting an idea or product or have additional questions about the process, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.